VamshidharReddyR/CI-CD/How To Explain CICD Process In An Interview/How To Explain CICD Process In An Interview.md

 •	The **Kubernetes YAML manifests (or Helm charts)** are stored in a **separate Git repository**.

-•	The Jenkins pipeline **updates the Git repository** with the new image tag.
+•	The Jenkins or GitLab or GitHub Actions pipeline **updates the Git repository** with the new image tag.

 •	**ArgoCD** (or **FluxCD**) continuously watches the repository for changes.